 “Emancipation embraces the idea that the emancipated must be placed back where slavery found them, and restore to them all that slavery has taken away from them.
 Merely to cease beating the colored people, and leave them in their gore and call it emancipation, is nonsense.
 Nothing short of the entire reversal of the slave system in theory and practice—in general and in particular— will ever accomplish the work of redeeming the colored people of this country from their present condition.”
 [Since Easton did not believe in colonization efforts, placing enslaved people “back where slavery found them” certainly referred to their condition, not their location.]

-Hosea Easton expected to publish a new volume of work immediately after the Treatise on “Civil, Social, and Moral Economy.”
+Hosea Easton expected to publish a new volume of work immediately after the Treatise on “Civil, Social, and Moral Economy,” likely a class analysis of slavery.
 Four months after publication of his signature work, he died.
 The next book never came.